https://the-bare-foot-affiliate.com/

 Or by Phone. +57 300 2028810

-For Flights and expert help with all your travel needs Go Here
+For Flights and expert help with all your worldwide travel needs Go Here

 Please Note:-

 Santa Marta and Palomino are often tagged as unsafe because of their past.
-I have not had any problems in either of them. ( I have visited Santa Marta 3 times over 4 years ).
+I have not had any problems in either of them. ( I have visited Santa Marta many times over the years).

 My only issue was with a Canadian near the beach this year, but that was a no big deal really.